mweagle/Sparta/content/docs/cgo.md

 ### How much of a performance increase should I expect?

 Significant, particuarly at cold start times.
 In very limited testing I've seen times drop from 1500-2000ms to ~500ms.
 See also https://twitter.com/mweagle/status/854178789814882304 which was a comparison through an API-GW exposed function exercised by a load testing service.

+### What transformations are applied to my source?

+See [cgo_main_run.go](https://github.com/mweagle/Sparta/blob/master/cgo/cgo_main_run.go#L44) for the set of changes applied to the input.
+If there is an error compiling the source, Sparta leaves the input file (with a `sparta-cgo` suffix) in the working directory for debugging.